seinan9/LSCDiscovery/README.md

 Given a corpus pair (C_1,C_2) (e.g., from different time periods, domains, genres etc.), this repository can be used to discover semantically changing words between them.

-The repository can also be used to decide for a set of words, which words gained or lost sense(s) between C_1 and C_2 (binary classification task).

-It is also possible to rank a set of target words according to their degree of semantic change between C_1 and C_2 (graded ranking task).
+The repository can also be used to decide for a set of words, which words gained or lost sense(s) between C_1 and C_2 (binary classification task) or rank the words according to their degree of semantic change between C_1 and C_2 (graded ranking task).

 Additional tools are provided for evaluation and fine-tuning.

 Currently only English and German are fully supported.
 However, large parts of the repository can still be used for other languages.
-Take a look at the description of the specific parts for more details.
+Please take a look at the documentation in the code for more details.

 If you use this software for academic research, please [cite](#bibtex) these papers: